scverse/scanpy/docs/api/index.rst

 Settings
 --------

-A convenience function for setting some default ``matplotlib.rcParams`` and a high-resolution jupyter display backend useful for use in notebooks.
+A convenience function for setting some default :obj:`matplotlib.rcParams` and a high-resolution jupyter display backend useful for use in notebooks.

 .. autosummary::